Driving Safety: When is it No Longer Safe to Drive Alone?

 If you or someone you love is showing some of these signs, it’s time to reconsider whether driving alone or at all is still a smart choice.

-• If the driver is regularly getting lost and calling for help
+• The driver is regularly getting lost and calling for help.

 Alternatives to giving up driving